Hong Kong's Tiananmen Square museum forced to close two days ahead of memorial

 Hong Kong (CNN) — Hong Kong's most controversial destination has been forced to close just two days before a hugely significant date in the global pro-democracy calendar.
-Located inside a nondescript high-rise building wedged between a gas station and a highway overpass in Kowloon, the June 4 Museum is the only museum in Greater China -- which includes the mainland, Hong Kong and Taiwan -- that commemorates the government's crackdown against student protesters in Beijing's Tiananmen Square in 1989.
+Located inside a nondescript high-rise building wedged between a gas station and a highway overpass in Kowloon, the June 4 Museum is the only museum in Greater China -- which includes the mainland, Hong Kong and Taiwan -- that commemorates the Beijing government's crackdown against student protesters in Tiananmen Square in 1989.

 On June 1, Hong Kong officials from the Food and Environmental Hygiene Department (FEHD) visited the museum in the working-class area of Mong Kok and accused the organizers of operating a "place of public entertainment" illegally.